 Our style of Karate-do (Matsubayashi-ryu) is characterised by natural, flowing, fluid and snap, or whip-like techniques.
 It is a kata-based system with a strong focus on practical and realistic applications.
 This means that anyone, despite age, gender or ability can practice Karate.
 We also teach traditional Okinawan Kobudo (weapons) to select students.

-We endeavour to keep class sizes small, and at no more than 20 students in each class in order to ensure an effective teacher-to-student ratio is maintained.
+We endeavour to keep class sizes small, and at no more than 20 students per instructor (we have 2 instructors in every class) in each class in order to ensure an effective teacher-to-student ratio is maintained.

 Our dojo is not a commercial school, and while we encourage everyone to enquire about joining, we only accept those who will be serious and dedicated to their training as students, and are happy to recommend other dojo to you if we are not the appropriate school for you.
 Adult students are required to commit to training at least twice per week.
 Our dojo in located in Gungahlin, Mitchell.